-Studies as early as 1984 looked at vitamin B12 supplementation for the treatment of male infertility.
+Studies as early as 1984 looked at vitamin B12 supplementation for male fertility.
 In this 1984 study, men were given 1500 mcg of vitamin B12 for 8 weeks.
 As a result, nearly 40% of the participants experienced an increase in sperm concentration, 50% demonstrated an increase in total sperm count, and 50% experienced an increase in sperm motility. “/] Another study conducted in 2003 found that men Vitamin B12 improved sperm count in men with normal and low sperm counts.

 Shilajit is another traditional medicine used widely in India for thousands of years.
 It is a tar-like substance high in fulvic and humic acids and is reported to have several benefits as a male fertility supplement.

-One study that gave men with diagnosed low sperm count and infertility shilajit for 90 days found a significant increase in a few key sperm measurements.
+One study that gave men shilajit for 90 days and found a significant increase in a few key sperm measurements.
 Notably, the study found a 12-17% increase in sperm motility and a 61% increase in sperm count.

-Shilajit may further its powers as one of the best fertility supplements for men due to its synergistic effects with CoQ10.
+Shilajit may also make positive contributions as a fertility supplement for men due to possible synergistic effects with CoQ10.

 Cysteine is considered a semi-essential amino acid.
 That’s because your body can make it from other amino acids, but only if the intake of methionine and serine are high enough.
 N-acetyl cysteine (NAC) is the form of cysteine used in dietary supplements.
 NAC is recognized and prized primarily for its role in antioxidant production.
-Due to the importance of antioxidants in male fertility, NAC has been studied for the potential treatment of male factor infertility.
+Due to the importance of antioxidants in male fertility, NAC has been studied as a potential male fertility supplement.